brandonjones8643/chat-room-socket.io/README.md

 # chat-room-socket.io
-A simple chat room built with JS an Socket.io
+A simple chat room built with JS and Socket.io